Evolito Ltd: D250

 The D250 motor provides 240 kw (332 hp) of peak power in a 13 kg package, yielding a best-in-class 18.5 kw/kg.

 Leadership and recognition

-As of 2025, the leadership team includes CEO Dr. Chris Harris, co-founder and Chief Executive Officer (CEO); Marc Holme, the Chief Technology Officer (CTO); Ajay Lukha, the Chief Commercial Officer (CCO); Gareth Morris, the Chief Operating Officer (COO); Rachael Wallwork, the Chief People Officer (CPO), Nicola Johnson, the Director of Finance and James Wilby, the Head of IT.
+As of 2025, the leadership team includes CEO Dr. Chris Harris, co-founder and Chief Executive Officer (CEO); Marc Holme, the Chief Technology Officer (CTO); Ajay Lukha, the Chief Commercial Officer (CCO); Robert Sharman, the Chief Operating Officer (COO); Rachael Wallwork, the Chief People Officer (CPO), Nicola Johnson, the Director of Finance, James Wilby, the Head of IT and Gareth Morris previously COO is an advisor to the CEO.

 Markets

 Competitors in the electric propulsion market include magniX, Rolls-Royce Electrical, and Joby Aviation.
 Market research valued the global aircraft electric motor industry at $6.5 billion in 2022 and is projected to grow to $14.5 billion by 2032.